As with many communities in Australia, the number of people living with dementia in Nillumbik is increasing.

 Musical Memories Choir

-The Dementia Musical Memories Choir is a pilot dementia community choir run in Nillumbik.
-The choir welcomes people living with dementia and their carers.
+The dementia REWIRE Musical Memories Choir is a community choir for people living with dementia, their families, and carers.

 What is the choir?

-The Rewire Musical Memories Choir for Nillumbik is a free, 12-week, student-run, pilot project that aims to support residents living with dementia, their families, and carers to continue to be vibrant and active members of their communities and to provide opportunities to stay socially connected.
+The Rewire Musical Memories Choir for Nillumbik is a THERAPEUTIC COMMUNITY CHOIR that aims to support residents living with dementia, their families, and carers to continue to be vibrant and active members of their communities and to provide opportunities to stay socially connected.

 Why join this choir?